Khaali Peeli

-Khaali Peeli is a 2020 Indian Hindi-language masala film starring Ishaan Khatter, Ananya Panday and Jaideep Ahlawat.
-Khaali Peeli is directed by Maqbool Khan and produced by Ali Abbas Zafar, Zee Studios and Offside Entertainment.
-The story was written by Yash Keswani and Sima Agarwal.
+Khaali Peeli is a 2020 Indian Hindi-language masala film directed by Maqbool Khan, written by Yash Keswani & Sima Agarwal and produced by Ali Abbas Zafar, Zee Studios and Offside Entertainment.
+The film stars Ishaan Khatter, Ananya Panday, and Jaideep Ahlawat in the lead roles.

-Principal photography begun on 11 September 2019 and shoot wrapped up in March 2020.
-The film's initial release on 12 June 2020 was deferred due to COVID-19 pandemic.
-Khaali Peeli is released digitally on Zee Plex with pay-per-view model on 2 October 2020.
+Principal photography began on 11 September 2019 and shooting wrapped up in March 2020.
+The film's initial release on 12 June 2020 was postponed due to COVID-19 pandemic.

-It is about a couple who go to find a key which costs 7,00,00,000.On reaching there they come to know about Don Babban who is a criminal who is actually the couple's landlord.
+Khaali Peeli was released digitally on Zee Plex with pay-per-view model on 2 October 2020.